 - acquire tools that lead to healthy relationships and sexuality

 Tamarack Farm’s Activities Include:

-Work and Farm Projects: Campers can learn how to build a cabin, cook a meal, milk a cow, pick scarlet runner beans, lay a stone wall, shingle a roof, adjust a carburetor, or pour a concrete floor.
-From occasional haying, to the Farm Stand at the Barn Day Camp, campers explore farm and work in many ways!
+Teens can learn how to build a cabin, make jam from fresh strawberries, cook a meal, milk a cow, pick scarlet runner beans, build a new trail, make cheese, chop wood, or pour a concrete floor.
+From occasional haying, to the running the Farm Stand at the Barn Day Camp, campers experience farm, work, responsibility, and problem solving in many ways!

-Service Projects: Campers might build a play structure for another camp, preserve wildlife habitats, or help a local farmer get the hay in before a rain.
+Our teens might build a play structure for another camp, preserve wildlife habitats, or help a local farmer harvest hay before a summer rain storm.